erikandersson96/portfolio-project-two/README.md

 ![Screenshot of footer](/assets/images/footer1.png)

-**Changes:**
+#### Changes:

 Using DOM instead of multiply HTML files:
 * As you can see, I choose to only display the game on the "Landing page".
 Beacuse my game only exist on one page, at first I didn't really understood the princip of DOM so I tought that I would create one HTML page for each "function" of the game.
 Like creating one Landing page that displayed some information about the game and a button that would take the user to the next page(HTML file) which would have been game-level(User name) with the choice of three difficulty levels and a Play button.
 After that a page with the correlated game interface (Easy, Medium or Hard) and so on as you can see in my wireframes.
 But I quickly realized that if I instead used the DOM I could keep everything within one HTML file.
+I will display with images my first repository and each html file that i created before I choose to create this repository and work with DOM instead.
+Worth mentioning is that this first repository never had finsihed CSS so the styling is not what is importent, I just want to give you as a reader a better understanding of how complex things could have been for me if I didn't go with using the DOM.

 Using Game Interface of circles instead of pieces like the wireframes:
 * I also choose to go with `another` style of my buttons for the game.
 Instead of using pieces like in the wireframe and in the original Simon Game, I chose to go with four circles.
 This was beacuse I felt that I am not to comfortable with my CSS skills to experiment with styles like that, maybe in the future.